 The Cochrane Comparing Multiple Interventions Group

-The Comparing Multiple Interventions Group focuses on methodology for comparing multiple interventions in the context of both Cochrane systematic reviews on the effects of intervention and on Cochrane Overviews of reviews.
+The Comparing Multiple Interventions Group focuses on methodology for comparing multiple interventions in Cochrane Intervention Reviews or Overviews.
 We consider how to best meet the needs of a healthcare decision-maker approaching The Cochrane Library asking “which intervention should I use for this condition?”

 Cochrane Overviews were developed by the Collaboration's ‘Umbrella Reviews Working Group’, and aim to summarize the findings of multiple standard Cochrane reviews, for example when different reviews address different interventions for a single clinical condition.
 A key aim of the Methods Group is to consider how the aims, methods and processes for Overviews might evolve over time.

-The Methods Group also brings together expertise in multiple treatments meta-analysis (also known as network meta-analysis, and mixed treatment comparisons meta-analysis).
+The Methods Group also brings together expertise in network meta-analysis (also known as multiple treatments meta-analysis or mixed treatment comparisons meta-analysis).
 We are exploring issues around the validity, breadth, structure and interpretation of these methods in standard intervention reviews as well as their potential role in Overviews.

 Guidance for the preparation of Overviews is included in The Cochrane Handbook for Systematic Reviews of Interventions Chapter 22: Overviews of reviews.

 The contents of this chapter have been supplemented by an additional set of recommendations prepared by the CMIMG as part of a project funded by the Cochrane Methods Innovations Fund.
 We have also prepared an editorial decision tree to help decide whether the Overview or Intervention Review format is likely to be the best approach.